-The Public Information Officer and the Communications Department are responsible for keeping the residents of Wake Forest informed about Town programs and services, as well as the actions of the Town government.
+The Communications Department is responsible for keeping the residents of Wake Forest informed about town programs and services, as well as the actions of the town government.

-The department is responsible for developing newsletters, brochures, electronic and e-mail communications with citizens, videos, press releases, and other informational materials, as well as managing content on the Town's web site and Wake Forest TV 10.
-The Public Information Officer works with the local media by providing information, arranging interviews and acting as a spokesperson for the town.
+The department is responsible for developing newsletters, brochures, electronic and e-mail communications with citizens, videos, press releases and other informational materials, as well as managing content on the town's web site and Wake Forest TV 10.
+In addition, the Communications & Public Affairs Director works with the local media by providing information, arranging interviews and acting as a spokesperson for the town.

-For iPhone, iPod Touch, iPad, and Android users search for “Town of Wake Forest" on iTunes, in the iPhone app store, or in the Android Market.
+For iPhone, iPod Touch, iPad, and Android users search for “Town of Wake Forest" on iTunes, in the iPhone app store, or in Google Play.
 The app can also be downloaded by visiting www.wakeforestnc.gov/app.aspx and scanning the appropriate QR code.

 The Town of Wake Forest has created a profile on the popular social networking site Facebook to assist with its outreach and communication efforts.
-The Town's Facebook profile is an innovative way of sharing information with area residents who are linked in to the site.
-Facebook users can join networks organized by city, workplace, school, and region to connect and interact with other people.
-Anyone who is interested can "Like" the Town of Wake Forest and receive information from the Town on their Facebook profile.
+Anyone who is interested can "Like" the Town of Wake Forest and receive information from the Town on their Facebook timeline.

-Our Town is the Town's bi-monthly newsletter.
-Published every other month, Our Town is mailed to all Wake Forest residents in the 27587 zip code.
+Our Town is the town's bi-monthly newsletter.
+Published every other month, Our Town is mailed to all Wake Forest residents in the 27587 zip code and residents of Wakefield.